gitmarut/envoyistio108/testcases/8-sni-rbac/README.md

 **1. Install httpbin application, GW, VS**

 Deploy httpbin app in the cluster.
 Expose the httpbin service using a istio gateway and a istio VS. App deployment yaml, Gateway yaml, VS yaml and secrets yaml is given in this directory.
 Make sure istio ingress gateway is of service type LoadBalancer.
-(Since I am using a kind cluster with MetalLB in my linux VM, I am not short of LB addresses).
+(I am using a kind cluster with MetalLB in my linux VM).

 **2. Connect to the app**
 From your host linux VM terminal where kind k8s cluster is running, connect to the httpbin  app using "curl" as given below.